-Sans-serif fonts have turned into the most predominant for display of content on PC screens.
+Sans-serif fonts have turned into the most predominant for the display of content on PC screens.
 On lower-resolution digital displays, fine details like serifs may vanish or appear too large.
-The term originates from the French word sans, signifying “without” and “serif” of uncertain origin, possibly from the Dutch word schreef meaning “line” or pen-stroke.
+The term originates from the French word sans, signifying “without” and “serif” of uncertain origin, possibly from the Dutch word schreef, meaning “line” or pen-stroke.

 The principal designer is Christian Robertson.

-The Perfect Google Font Combination for this sans-serif font is: Open Sans, Lato, Raleway, Oswald, Playfair Display.
+The Perfect Google Font Combination for this sans-serif font is Open Sans, Lato, Raleway, Oswald, Playfair Display.

 The font has been designed by Suman Bhandary and Natanael Gama.

 Over 1k websites use the font, and in the last week, the Google API displayed the font over 186K times.
 This Sans-Serif Font is a contemporary geometric Bangla (Bengali) and Latin family.
 The family comes in two weights, Regular and Bold.
 It began by extending the Latin font Exo, at first designed by Natanael Gama.
 It functions well as a display typeface, but it is designed to perform at small to intermediate text sizes.

 The Perfect Font pairing is with Roboto, Open Sans, Montserrat, Lato, Raleway.Download Font